-Canada’s Job Bank is a great tool for anyone interested in learning about a job's prospect.
+Canada’s Job Bank is a great tool for anyone interested in learning about a job's prospects.
 The Job Bank states that many healthcare-related occupations generally have a positive career outlook in the near future.
-Most healthcare occupations have regulations; be sure to check with your respective province and regulatory body for more information.
+Most healthcare occupations have regulations.
+Therefore, you should check with your respective province and regulatory body for more information.

 Continue reading to find out more about healthcare jobs in demand.